 FROM: Steering Committee

-RE: Preliminary Recommendation on the Role of the IEPC
+RE: Final Recommendation on the Role of the IEPC

-DATE: April 20, 2013
+DATE: October 2, 2013

 Background:

 According to the governance document, the IEPC is charged as follows: “The IEPC makes recommendations to the Committee on Academic Programs (CAP) concerning standards and practices for foreign study.”
 The phrase “standards and practices” is vague and has led to conflicting interpretations of the committee’s charge.
 There has also been confusion as to the scope of the programs that the IEPC oversees.
 The committee’s charge clearly states foreign study is within the committee’s purview.
 Yet, the committee is often asked to render judgment on domestic off-campus programs.